 You must be very, very patient out there - especially your first year.
 Even though the schedule is often tight, you must take your time, keep your distance from other vehicles, and keep your cool.
-You can not get flustered by traffic, irritated by a lack of sleep, distracted by your surroundings, or overwhelmed with all the things you have to learn.
+You cannot get flustered by traffic, irritated by a lack of sleep, distracted by your surroundings, or overwhelmed with all the things you have to learn.
 One small mistake and that could be it.

-And even though your company is going to push you and test you for a while, you must take it all in stride, stay with your first company for a minimum of one year no matter what, learn the ropes, and do it all safely.
+Even though your company is going to push you and test you for a while, you must take it all in stride, stay with your first company for a minimum of one year no matter what, learn the ropes, and do it all safely.
 It's a very difficult task, but it can also be one of the most rewarding things you ever accomplish.
 Getting through that first year safely with one company is a major accomplishment for anybody - I don't care who you are.
 It's not easy at all - but it sure can be exciting!

-If you're the adventurous type, if you want a fascinating and exciting career, if you'd like to travel around and see the sites, and you'd like to make good money without a boss looking over your shoulder, then trucking may be perfect for you.
+If you're the adventurous type, if you want a fascinating and exciting career, if you'd like to travel around and see the sights, and you'd like to make good money without a boss looking over your shoulder, then trucking may be perfect for you.
 It certainly was for me.
 It was also one of the most challenging and rewarding things I've ever accomplished, and looking back on it all is always just so much fun!
 But a lot of crazy things will happen to you out there, and the adventures and challenges will never end.
 The better you get at it, the more enjoyable it gets.
 The memories you'll have someday will be priceless!

 So if you think trucking may be the right career for you, then I say give it a shot!
 But more than anything else you must go into with the idea that you're going to face a lot of tough situations on a regular basis and that a perfectly safe and successful career in the trucking industry begins and ends with perfect patience.
 Anything less than that may not be good enough.